-As a CEO of a time tracking software company I need to know what my competitors are up to.
-That means I’m often researching about and/or playing around with their products, you know, it’s part of the job.
-Here, I share my findings of that research, giving credit to those competitors where credit is due and being honest about which products I believe you really need to avoid.
-And so, there you have it, this review, and in it, I try to be honest, fair, and insightful…
+As a CEO of a time tracking software company, I need to know what my competitors are up to.
+That means I’m often researching about and/or playing around with their products… you know, it’s part of the job.
+Here, I share my findings from that research, giving credit to those competitors where credit is due, and being honest about which products I believe you really need to avoid.
+And so, there you have it, this review.
+And in it, I try to be honest, fair, and insightful.

 This review covers:

 - What Pricing Plans Does Wrike Offer?

 - What are the Standout Features of Wrike?